Robert Pattinson hot Twilight actor

-Though not a major hit in a year dominated by comedies, special-effects-laden action / adventure flicks, and fantastical tales, Water for Elephants was one of a handful of straight dramas (not horror / action / fantasy / crime) to earn more than $50m at the domestic box office in 2011.
-The film’s worldwide cume was $117.09m.
+Though not a major hit in a year dominated by comedies, special-effects-laden action / adventure flicks, and fantastical tales, Water for Elephants was one of a handful of straight dramas (not horror / action / fantasy / crime) to earn more than $50 million at the domestic box office in 2011.
+The film's worldwide cume was $117.09 million.

 Robert Pattinson movies

 Later in 2011, Robert Pattinson was seen once again as the lovestruck vampire Edward Cullen in Breaking Dawn Part 1, directed by Bill Condon (Kinsey / Dreamgirls), and co-starring Kristen Stewart and Taylor Lautner.
 The first official Breaking Dawn picture, showing Pattinson's Edward and Stewart's Bella in nuptial bliss, was released on "Golden Globes Sunday" as well.